 - The most highly respected scientific research bodies have found that growing animals for meat and other products is inherently wasteful and disproportionately harmful to the environment.
 Refer to EVER’s “Earth” Sections for details and references.

 - Around a billion people live without enough food while much of the worlds arable land is used to grow crops which are inefficiently fed to animals raised for meat (many of these crops are directly edible for humans).

 - Animals experience pain and a range of emotions including joy fear and grief4.

 - Even fish have been shown they are sentient and feel pain like we do3.

 - The vast majority of farmed animals are now raised in factory farms where they live in crowded, unnatural conditions.

 - With the help of hidden cameras there is a lot of evidence that suggests that animals in modern farms and slaughterhouses are being routinely subjected to cruel mistreatment and hardship.
 View footage from Australian Pig farms here.

 - All farmed animals, even the small minority not raised in these factories are killed in slaughterhouses at a fraction of their natural lifespan.

 The Trolley Problem- with a twist

-In this section we use ethical discussions to guide our decisions.
-To set the scene, the following is a short 2 minute exercise on ethical dilemmas.
+As a final introduction, the following is an interesting short 2 minute exercise on the ethical dilemmas we now face with our food choices.
 It is based on the Trolley Problem which is a famous thought provoking experiment.
-However in this case, there is a twist.
-The question is would you pull the lever?
+However, in this case, there is a twist.
+The question is will you pull the lever?